Exterior of the Louise Herrington Patriot Center on the UT Tyler campus

 • Foster diagnostic instincts through problem-based critical thinking, self-reflection, and self-assessment.

-• Support research-based discovery, interprofessional collaboration, social justice, diversity, community engagement, global citizenship, and evidence-based life-long learning.
+• Support research-based discovery, interprofessional collaboration, community engagement, global citizenship, and evidence-based life-long learning.

 Strategic Plan